-Several incentives were announced by the Govt in Budget 2016 regarding the levy of Income Tax on Start-ups in India.
-These incentives were further enhanced in Budget 2017.
+Several incentives have been announced by the Govt for startups and these benefits are being enhanced every year.
 All these incentives and all other relevant points regarding Income on Startups in India have been mentioned in this article.

 The following things about Income Tax on Start-ups have been discussed in this article:-